Libido (band): 2002–2005: Pop*Porn

 In December 2002, the band released their third album Pop*Porn which repeated the success of Hembra, certified double platinum for its high sales volume in only three days on the market.
 Their single "Frágil" was number one for three weeks on MTV and was nominated for a MTV Video Music Award.

 In March 2003, Líbido again took part in the South By Southwest Festival in Austin, Texas.
 This was a preamble to their first U.S. tour.
 The music video for 'Frágil' ('Fragile') had a strong presence on MTV Central, and had the top spot in the Top 20 for three consecutive weeks.
 In June, the band participated again in the Festival de la Cerveza Cuzqueña.
 At the start of July 2003, Pop*Porn was released in the U.S., Puerto Rico, Ecuador, and Colombia.

 In October 2003, Líbido again triumphed at the second Latin American MTV Video Music Awards (VMALAs), when they won the "Best Central Artist" category for the second consecutive year.
 This also involved their participation in a live Pre-Show for the VMALAs, which was the first performance by a Peruvian rock band to be broadcast live to all of North America.

-In the second half of 2003, the group continued traversing South America with appearances in the Festival de la Cerveza Paceña in La Paz (Bolivia) and the Cabildo Rock & Pop Festival in Montevideo (Uruguay).
+In the second half of 2003, the group continued traveling throughout South America with appearances in the Festival de la Cerveza Paceña in La Paz (Bolivia) and the Cabildo Rock & Pop Festival in Montevideo (Uruguay).
 Meanwhile, in December 2003, 'pop*porn' was published in Argentina by Alerta!
 Discos (owned by Zeta Bosio), and Chile.

-In 2004, Líbido recommenced its activities with the filming of their new video for 'No Será lo Mismo Sin Ti' ('It won't be the same without you').
+In 2004, Líbido resumed activities with the filming of their new video for 'No Será lo Mismo Sin Ti' ('It won't be the same without you').

-In December 2004, Líbido released their first live album titled Líbido Acústica.
+In December 2004, Líbido released their first live album entitled Líbido Acústica.

-After a long break at the beginning of 2005, original drummer Jeffry Fischman left the band for personal reasons, and to continue his studies in the US, with his replacement Ivan Mindreau behind the drums.
+After a long break at the beginning of 2005, original drummer Jeffry Fischman left the band for personal reasons, and to continue his studies in the US.
+He was replaced by drummer Ivan Mindreau.